theupdateframework/taps/tap3.md

 If a desired target matches a target path pattern in the "paths" attribute, then all roles in the "names" attribute must provide exactly the same required targets metadata (i.e., hashes and lengths) about the desired target.
-However, note that although the hashes and length must be the same, these roles may nevertheless provide different "custom" metadata from each other about the same target.
+However, note that these roles may nevertheless provide different "custom" metadata from each other about the same target.

 If a role does not provide the required metadata, or provides mismatching metadata, then the search is stopped, and an error is reported.